syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 #### Selection

-SfDataGrid allows you to select the row/rows by setting the SfDataGrid.SelectionMode property.
-You can set the SfDataGrid.SelectionMode property to single, multiple, single deselect or none based on your requirements.
-Information about the row/rows selected can be tracked using SfDataGrid.SelectedItem and SfDataGrid.SelectedItems properties.
+**SfDataGrid** allows you to select the row/rows by setting the **SfDataGrid.SelectionMode** property.
+You can set the **SfDataGrid.SelectionMode** property to single, multiple, single deselect or none based on your requirements.
+Information about the row/rows selected can be tracked using **SfDataGrid.SelectedItem** and **SfDataGrid.SelectedItems** properties.
-You can handle the selection operations with the help of SelectionChanging and SelectionChanged events of SfDataGrid.
+You can handle the selection operations with the help of SelectionChanging and SelectionChanged events of **SfDataGrid**.

 ## Data Binding

-The SfDataGrid is bound to an external data source to display the data.
-It supports the data sources such as List, Observable Collection, and so on.
-SfDataGrid.ItemsSource property helps to bind the SfDataGrid with the collection of objects.
+The **SfDataGrid** is bound to an external data source to display the data.
+It supports the data sources such as List, Observable Collection, and so on. **SfDataGrid.ItemsSource** property helps to bind the **SfDataGrid** with the collection of objects.
-In order to bind the data source of the SfDataGrid, set the SfDataGrid.ItemsSource property as shown below such that each row in the SfDataGrid would bind to an object in the data source and each column would bind to a property in the data model object.
+In order to bind the data source of the **SfDataGrid**, set the **SfDataGrid.ItemsSource** property as shown below such that each row in the **SfDataGrid** would bind to an object in the data source and each column would bind to a property in the data model object.
 {% highlight c# %}

 OrderInfoRepository viewModel = new OrderInfoRepository ();